reke1608/rekeportfolio/content/home/welcome.md

         color: '#666'
         brightness: 0.7
         media: Ochem.png
+      link:
+        text: Learn more
+        url: ../people/
     - title: Academics leadership and service...
-      content: These three pillars have been the backbone of my work
+      content: These three pillars have been the backbone of my work.
       align: left
       background:
         position: center